Documentation / Administrator Guide / Configuration / Build Settings

 • /favicon.ico

-Note: If you have an XML sitemap, it is recommended to include this in the list.
-Not only does it make sure all content is included on your static site, it also provides a better indication of the progress while publishing.
+Note: In cases where an XML sitemap is present, it is recommended to include it in this list.
+Not only does it make sure all content is included in the static version of your site, it also provides a better indication of the progress while the publication process is running.

 Additional Paths

-It is recommended to include the path to your wp-uploads directory to ensure that all static assets are always included in your static site.
+It’s advisable to include your WordPress uploads directory (e.g., /wp-content/uploads) to ensure all static assets are included in your static site.

 Excluded URLs